exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving a transaction

-- If this is the last transaction required to generate some `propose`, node deletes the data about the corresponding request and its timeouts.
+- If this is the last transaction required to generate some `Propose`, node deletes the data about the corresponding request and its timeouts.

 For any message from the current height:

-### `propose` receiving
+### `Propose` receiving

-- If the node requested this `propose`, it deletes the data about the request and the timeout.
+- If the node requested this `Propose`, it deletes the data about the request and the timeout.
-- If the node does not have certain transactions from this `propose`, it initiates sending `RequestTransactions`.
+- If the node does not have certain transactions from this `Propose`, it initiates sending `RequestTransactions`.
 - A list of nodes that have all transactions should be copied from the deleted `RequestState` for `RequestPropose`, if it existed.

-### `prevote` receiving
+### `Prevote` receiving

-- If the node does not have a corresponding `propose`, it initiates sending `RequestPropose`.
+- If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose`.
-- If the node has `propose` but not all transactions, it initiates sending `RequestTransaction` (only for those unknown transactions for which the request has not yet been sent ).
+- If the node has `Propose` but not all transactions, it initiates sending `RequestTransaction` (only for those unknown transactions for which the request has not yet been sent ).
 - If the sender specified `lock_round`, which is greater than the stored PoL, node initiates sending `RequestPrevotes`.
-- If the node have formed +2/3 `prevote`, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.
+- If the node have formed +2/3 `Prevote`, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.

-### `precommit` receiving
+### `Precommit` receiving

-- If the node does not have a corresponding `propose`, it initiates sending `RequestPropose`.
+- If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose`.
-- If the node have `propose` but not all transactions, it initiates sending `RequestTransaction`.
+- If the node have `Propose` but not all transactions, it initiates sending `RequestTransaction`.
 - If the message corresponds to a larger round than the saved PoL, the node initiates sending `RequestPrevotes` for this round.
-- If the node has formed +2/3 `precommit`, it deletes the data for the corresponding request `RequestPrecommit` and timeouts, if the node requested them earlier.
+- If the node has formed +2/3 `Precommit`, it deletes the data for the corresponding request `RequestPrecommit` and timeouts, if the node requested them earlier.

-### `block` receiving
+### `Block` receiving

 - The node requests the next block if there are validators at a height higher than current.